Secured vs. Unsecured debt

 If collection agencies pursue you to seek payments for these debts, you should consult a lawyer.
 In general, the deceased person’s estate (money in savings accounts or other assets owned) will be used to pay off any outstanding amount left behind.
 This happens before any of the assets are distributed to the decedent’s heirs and beneficiaries.

-Cardholders who availed of credit card life insurance will have a portion of their outstanding debt paid off.
+Cardholders who held credit card insurance will have a portion of their outstanding debt paid off.
 Credit card insurance may only cover the minimum amount due, or only up to a certain amount, depending on the credit card provider.

 If the estate does not have enough money or assets to cover the debt, the lender may be forced to write off the remaining balance as a loss.
 There are still particular instances, however, when debt can be inherited after the person’s death.
 These include: